 Coming home to a hefty cell phone bill after vacation is an awful feeling.
 My friend came back from their trip to find they owed nearly $1,000 in fees!
 However, there are some easy things you can do before leaving the country that will help limit your expenses.

-It is not difficult to operate on airplane mode while abroad if you prepare accordingly.
-If you must turn on your cell phone when in another country, make sure your mail is not polling automatically and sign up for a small international plan for data, texting, or calling through your provider.
+Turning your phone on airplane mode while abroad is easy if you plan.
+If for some reason you must turn your cell phone back on when overseas, disable any automatic mail-checking features and sign up for a small international data/texting/calling plan from your provider.

 Take advantage of these apps to stay connected and avoid a massive phone bill: